Reviews You Can Rely On

 Should You Buy the Sole F80?

 The F80 is a solid-feeling machine with some nice features, but it doesn't wow us.
-The F80 shines for those who don't want to be tied to an app, it's not the only treadmill that can be used app free, but fitness machines without attached monthly fees are becoming harder to find.
+The F80 shines for those who don't want to be tied to an app; it's not the only treadmill that can be used app-free, but fitness machines without attached monthly fees are becoming harder to find.
 We appreciate the flexibility of not being tethered to an app, and the entertainment apps provide some relief from the monotony of fitness classes.
-The machine's motor and incline adjuster both felt underpowered; getting up to speed and especially making incline adjustments took much longer than expected; as such, we wouldn't recommend this for HIIT or Hill workouts.
-The newly updated console is easy to clean and nice looking but sits so far forward that our smaller testers had difficulty interacting with the tablet and quick keys while running.
+The machine's motor and incline adjuster both felt underpowered; getting up to speed and making incline adjustments took significantly longer than expected.
+As such, we wouldn't recommend this machine for HIIT or Hill workouts.
+The newly updated console is easy to clean and nice looking, but sits so far forward that our smaller testers had difficulty interacting with the tablet and quick keys while running.
 This machine is better suited for taller users and those with long reach.

 What Other Treadmills Should You Consider?

-If you appreciate the full-sized tread surface and ability to use the app of your choice, check out the Horizon 7.4 AT.
+If you appreciate the full-sized tread surface and the ability to use your preferred app, check out the Horizon 7.4 AT.
 With an almost identical deck size and greater incline range of .7 to +14.7, the Horizon impressed us with its comfort and interface.
 This model's speed and incline adjuster wheels are perfectly positioned and easy to use.
 If you'd like a model that is easy to store, consider a folding model like the Echelon Stride 6.
 Its running surface is even larger, it has a 12.4 mph top speed, and it can raise to a 10.5% incline.

 sole f80 - the sole f80 is a commercial sized machine with a host of useful...